andrewchambers/assist/README.md

 - The software is written in C to keep it resource light and portable.
 - We use a tiny conservative garbage collector to prevent many of C's pitfalls.
+- This project is developed with AI assistance and undergoes periodic human review and cleanup.

 ### Agent loop